-Hamedan stands on the Silk Road which is the ancient network of trade routes, and the city continues to attract strong commerce.
+Hamedan stands on the Silk Road which was the ancient network of trade routes, and the city continues to attract strong commerce.
 During the World War I, the city was occupied by Russian and Turko – German army forces and later by the British; finally, the city was taken control by the Iranian government at the end of the war in the year 1918.

-The population of Hamedan is close to 700,000 thousand people.
+The population of Hamedan is close to 700,000 people.
 Kurdish, Azeri, Luri, and Persian languages are spoken by people.
 Azeri is more popular in northern and eastern regions and Kurdish is mostly used in the western region.
 In the central parts like Hamedan, Persian is commonly used.
 Most of the populations are Persians with a sizeable minority of Azeris and a small group of Jews.

 Persians followed the median fashion i.e., the stole, royal tiara high and erect encircled with a diadem.
-And the women wore clothes that cover complete body.
+And the women wore clothes that cover the complete body.
 The kings received their jewels from their subjects paid as divine reverence.
 They had a zeal for archery and horsemanship.

 Hamedan has always been well known for handicrafts made of wood and leather, ceramic works, traditional glasses, Kilims and beautiful carpets.
 Most of the foreign and domestic tourists purchase the local handicrafts.

 The city also has a traditional bread which is called Komaj.
 Most tourists like to buy this traditional bread as a souvenir to their friends and family.